hangxingliu/node-modules-in-memory/README.md

 # Node Modules In Memory

-Put your `node_modules` into your memory for Linux (maybe MacOS) user has enough memory.
+Put your `node_modules` into your memory for Linux user (MacOS support is coming soon) has enough memory.

+## Work Flow

+- Mount `node_modules` in memory
+	- load persistent modules file `node_modules.tar` if it is existed.
+- Then just programming as usual
+- Save to `node_modules.tar` if you install/remove a module
+- Unmount if you finish your work (or just keep it in the memory)

+**Tip**: add `node_modules.tar` into your `.gitignore` and other ignore files.

 ## Install